 Benefits under the VESSA policy expire after 12 weeks of usage.
 An employee seeking approval of an

-extension of leave beyond the 12-week VESSA leave entitlement shall present a written request to his or

-her supervisor, which shall be acted upon pursuant to departmental procedures and in accordance with University policies related to leaves of absence.
+extension of leave beyond the 12-week VESSA leave entitlement shall present a written request to their supervisor, which shall be acted upon pursuant to departmental procedures and in accordance with University of Illinois policies related to leaves of absence.

 Nondiscrimination

-The University will not discriminate or otherwise harass or retaliate against any employee with respect to the compensation, terms, conditions or privileges of employment because the individual is or is perceived to be a victim of domestic or sexual violence; attended, participated in, prepared for, or requested leave to attend, participate in, or prepare for a criminal or civil court proceeding relating to an incident of domestic or sexual violence of which the individual or a family or household member was a victim; or requested an adjustment to a job structure, workplace facility, or work requirement, including a transfer, reassignment, or modified schedule, leave, a changed telephone number or seating assignment, installation of a lock, or implementation of a safety procedure, or assistance in documenting domestic or sexual violence that occurs at the workplace or in work-related settings, in response to actual or threatened domestic or sexual violence; or the workplace is disrupted or threatened by the action of a person whom the individual states has committed or threatened to commit domestic or sexual violence against the individual or the individual’s family or household member.
+The University of Illinois will not discriminate or otherwise harass or retaliate against any employee with respect to the compensation, terms, conditions or privileges of employment because the individual is or is perceived to be a victim of domestic violence, sexual violence, gender violence, or any other crime of violence; attended, participated in, prepared for, or requested leave to attend, participate in, or prepare for a criminal or civil court proceeding relating to an incident of domestic violence, sexual violence, gender violence, or any other crime of violence of which the individual or a family or household member was a victim; or requested an adjustment to a job structure, workplace facility, or work requirement, including a transfer, reassignment, or modified schedule, leave, a changed telephone number or seating assignment, installation of a lock, or implementation of a safety procedure, or assistance in documenting domestic violence, sexual violence, gender violence, or any other crime of violence that occurs at the workplace or in work-related settings, in response to actual or threatened domestic violence, sexual violence, gender violence, or any other crime of violence; or the workplace is disrupted or threatened by the action of a person whom the individual states has committed or threatened to commit domestic violence, sexual violence, gender violence, or any other crime of violence against the individual or the individual’s family or household member.

 Reasonable Accommodation